 - Inpatient Hospitals

-- Exceptions: Medicare-approved CAHs and some IHS and tribal hospitals
+- Exceptions: Medicare-approved CAHs and some IHS hospitals

 - Clinics that limit care to veterans and active duty military personnel